 GeneCards Summary for CDK8 Gene

 CDK8 (Cyclin Dependent Kinase 8) is a Protein Coding gene.
 Diseases associated with CDK8 include Colorectal Adenocarcinoma and Hemophagocytic Lymphohistiocytosis, Familial, 3.
-Among its related pathways are DNA Damage and Signaling by NOTCH1.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Signaling by NOTCH1 and Notch Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK19.

 UniProtKB/Swiss-Prot for CDK8 Gene

 Component of the Mediator complex, a coactivator involved in regulated gene transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.
 Phosphorylates the CTD (C-terminal domain) of the large subunit of RNA polymerase II (RNAp II), which may inhibit the formation of a transcription initiation complex.
 Phosphorylates CCNH leading to down-regulation of the TFIIH complex and transcriptional repression.
 Recruited through interaction with MAML1 to hyperphosphorylate the intracellular domain of NOTCH, leading to its degradation.